Aryan556gaur/federated/README.md

 ```

 The code will:
-1. Load and partition the Iris dataset among simulated clients
+1. Load and partition the Credit score dataset among simulated clients
 2. Train a federated model using TFF
 3. Evaluate the global model on test data
 4. Save the trained model weights